awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 The database user that issues the `LOAD DATA FROM S3` or `LOAD XML FROM S3` statement must be granted the `LOAD FROM S3` privilege to issue either statement\.
 The master user name for a DB cluster is granted the `LOAD FROM S3` privilege by default\.
 You can grant the privilege to another user by using the following statement\.

 ```
-GRANT LOAD FROM S3 ON *.* TO user@domain-or-ip-address
+GRANT LOAD FROM S3 ON *.* TO 'user'@'domain-or-ip-address'
 ```

 The `LOAD FROM S3` privilege is specific to Amazon Aurora and is not available for MySQL databases or RDS MySQL DB instances\.
 If you have set up replication between an Aurora DB cluster as the replication master and a MySQL database as the replication client, then the `GRANT LOAD FROM S3` statement causes replication to stop with an error\.
 You can safely skip the error to resume replication\.
 To skip the error on an RDS MySQL DB instance, use the [mysql\.rds\_skip\_repl\_error](mysql_rds_skip_repl_error.md) statement\.
 To skip the error on an external MySQL database, use the [SET GLOBAL sql\_slave\_skip\_counter ](http://dev.mysql.com/doc/refman/5.6/en/set-global-sql-slave-skip-counter.html) statement\.